 Removal from the Bank of Ireland and other lender panels: Why they do it and how to get reinstated

-• Missing deadline to reapply to be on the Bank of Ireland convincing panel
+• Failure to reapply to remain on the Bank of Ireland convincing panel

-• Failure to act in accordance with the Bank of Ireland panel terms, the written instructions that Bank of Ireland provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Bank of Ireland may subsequently subscribe.
+• Non-compliance with the Bank of Ireland panel terms, the written instructions that Bank of Ireland provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Bank of Ireland may subsequently adopt.

-Bank of Ireland panel reinstatement: Five Common Questions
+Bank of Ireland Conveyancing Panel Reinstatement: Common Questions

-• Can you outline the application protocol to be reinstated onto the Bank of Ireland conveyancing panel?
+• What is the application procedures to be reinstated onto the Bank of Ireland conveyancing panel?

-• What times frames are involved when applying to revert back onto the Bank of Ireland conveyancing panel?
+• Is there a cost to revert back onto the Bank of Ireland conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Bank of Ireland panel reinstatement is to ensure that your firm is not removed off of the Bank of Ireland conveyancing panel in the first place.